 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
-IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
+IFRS 9 is effective for annual periods beginning on or after January 1, 2018, and therefore will be in effect for the Company for the year ending August 31, 2019.

 IFRS 15, Revenue from Contracts with Customers, provides a comprehensive five-step revenue recognition model for all contracts with customers and requires management to exercise significant judgment and make estimates that affect revenue recognition.
-IFRS 15 is effective for annual periods beginning on or after January 1, 2018 with early adoption permitted.
+IFRS 15 is effective for annual periods beginning on or after January 1, 2018, and therefore will be in effect for the Company's year ending August 31, 2019.